Comparing the Liverpool team Houllier inherited to the one he passed to Rafa

-Gerard Houllier took joint charge of Liverpool 19 years ago this week and soon set about implementing squad changes which would lead to their 2005 Champions League victory.
+When Gerard Houllier was appointed co-manager Liverpool on July 16, 1998, he soon set about implementing squad changes which would help set up their 2005 Champions League victory.

 Liverpool had struggled since the departure of Kenny Dalglish, finishing sixth in two consecutive seasons under Graeme Souness and then eighth in 1993-94 when the Scot was replaced by Roy Evans mid-season.